From farm to factory

 Once the driver arrives at the plant, the tanker is weighed on a weigh-bridge.
 A sample is taken from the tank to check certain criteria such as the temperature and acidity of the milk.
 Compliant milk is emptied into large tanks capable of containing 30,000 to 200,000 litres of milk.
 The milk tanker driver finishes by weighting the empty vehicle, in order to be able to calculate the precise volume of milk collected.

-The rounds are organised in such a way that the distance travelled by the collection tankers around the factories is as short as possible.
+The rounds are organised in such a way that the distance travelled by the collection tankers around the plants is as short as possible.
 These rounds are made using tankers capable of transporting up to 29,500 litres of milk.
 They are equipped with all the latest innovations – such as a high-capacity milk pump or the control panel located at the back of the vehicle, to secure operations and facilitate the task of the milk tanker drivers.
-Between 2012 and 2014, Eurial is investing in 16 new tankers.